NathanCheshire/Cyder/README.md

 3. `autocypher_password` set to your user's hashed password (hash your password once using SHA256).

 These props should be annotated with the `@no_log` annotation to ensure their values do not appear in any log files.
+Additionally, your the props file containing your password should be added to your .gitignore file to avoid VCS tracking.
+Cyder double hashes passwords to help prevent rainbow table lookups.
+However, leaving your singly-hashed SHA256 autocypher password exposed leaves you more prone to attacks.